opentestingapi/hugo/content/_index.md

 ---

-# OpenTestAPI
+# OpenTestingAPI

-The OpenTestAPI is an open source initiative to harmonise the testing process over modern platforms.
+The OpenTestingAPI is an open source initiative to harmonise the testing process over modern platforms.
 Goal is to establish a standard for testing definition which can easily be used with several tools, supporting backend and frontend development.

 ## Features